verilator/verilator/README.rst

 coverage-analysis points.
 It outputs single- or multi-threaded .cpp and .h files, the "Verilated" code.

-The user writes a little C++/SystemC wrapper file, which instantiates the "Verilated" model of the user's top level module.
-These C++/SystemC files are then compiled by a C++ compiler (gcc/clang/MSVC++).
+These Verilated C++/SystemC files are then compiled by a C++ compiler (gcc/clang/MSVC++), optionally along with a user's own C++/SystemC wrapper file to instantiate the Verilated model.
 Executing the resulting executable performs the design simulation.
 Verilator also supports linking Verilated generated libraries, optionally encrypted, into other simulators.

-Verilator may not be the best choice if you are expecting a full featured replacement for Incisive, ModelSim/Questa, VCS or another commercial Verilog simulator, or if you are looking for a behavioral Verilog simulator e.g. for a quick class project (we recommend `Icarus Verilog`_ for this.)
-However, if you are looking for a path to migrate SystemVerilog to C++ or SystemC, or your team is comfortable writing just a touch of C++ code, Verilator is the tool for you.
+Verilator may not be the best choice if you are expecting a full featured replacement for a closed-source Verilog simulator, need SDF annotation, mixed-signal simulation, or are doing a quick class project (we recommend `Icarus Verilog`_ for classwork.)
+However, if you are looking for a path to migrate SystemVerilog to C++/SystemC, or want high speed simulation of synthesizable designs containing limited verification constructs, Verilator is the tool for you.

 Performance